NXP/mcu-smhmi/framework/docs/events/overview.md

 The event to generate for a given input is decided by the device which receives the input.

-For example, the Push Button device associates different events based on the different button presses and the duration of those button presses, either long or short presses.
+For example, the Push-Button device associates different events based on the different button presses and the duration of those button presses, either long or short presses.

 ```c title="Push Button Event Generator"
     switch (button)